ViniChab/ViniChab/README.md

 * I also have quite some experience building end-to-end tests with Cypress
 * Very used to design tools like Figma, Adobe XD and Zeplin
 * Worked (and work!) a lot using agile methodologies like Scrum and Kanban
-* Besides frontend, I love working with Node.js and Express, and have a lot of interest on Python
+* Besides frontend, I love working with Node.js and Express, and have a lot of interest in Python
 * MySQL and PostgreSQL knowledge
 * I have worked in the past with Java and Ruby as well